 September 28, 2021 - The Illinois Department of Public Health reported the first human case of rabies and related fatality in Illinois since 1954.
 A Lake County resident in his 80s awoke to a bat on his neck.
 The bat was captured and tested positive for rabies.
 The individual was advised he needed to start postexposure rabies treatment but declined.
 One month later, the individual began experiencing symptoms consistent with rabies, including neck pain, headache, difficulty controlling his arms, finger numbness, and difficulty speaking.

-September 28, 2021 - The World Rabies Day (WRD), established by the Global Alliance for Rabies Control and recognized by the World Health Organization, is celebrated every September 28 to remind that preventing animal rabies does not only protect animal health but also the health of humans and the environment.
+September 28, 2021 - The World Rabies Day (WRD), established by the Global Alliance for Rabies Control and recognized by the World Health Organization, is celebrated every September 28 to remind that preventing animal rabies does protect not only animal health but also the health of humans and the environment.
 In this regard, the theme chosen for the WRD this year is "Rabies: facts, not fear," highlighting the importance of raising awareness on the disease, vaccinating the animal population, and educating people on the danger of rabies and how to prevent it.

 September 10, 2021 - A cat tested positive for rabies in the Town of Marcy, NY.
 The cat was sent to the New York State Department of Health Wadsworth Center for testing on September 7, 2021, and positive results were reported the following day.
 Two people were exposed to the cat and received post-exposure prophylaxis.
 Two dogs were also exposed to the cat.